Chief of Race (CR)

 Den Clean-up (3 pm)

-• Pick up trash on tables and general tidy
+- Pick up trash on tables and generally tidy

 Ticket Notes:

-• Lost ticket with ticket stub will require going to guest services to have ticket reissued by the mountain
+- Lost ticket with ticket stub will require going to guest services to have the ticket reissued by the mountain

-• Extra tickets not distributed (racer, coaches, and family) must be returned to Mountain otherwise they will charge us for them.
-These should be return to Race Secretary
+- Extra tickets not distributed (racer, coaches, and family) must be returned to Mountain otherwise they will charge us for them.
+These should be returned to Race Secretary

 Chief of Gates and Gatekeepers